Taken from the March/April 2013 issue of the Women's Health Activist Newsletter.

 Getting older should not be a barrier to staying fit.
 If we are fit, we are better able to face the health challenges we will have later in life.
-In particular, there is now a significant body of evidence demonstrating the relationship between regular exercise and prevention of coronary heart disease (which is the number one killer of women in the U.S.).3 For maximum benefits, we need to do a combination of endurance activities and weight-bearing exercises.
+In particular, there is now a significant body of evidence demonstrating the relationship between regular exercise and the prevention of coronary heart disease (which is a leading cause of death in the U.S.).3 For maximum benefits, we need to combine endurance activities and weight-bearing exercises.

 Weight-bearing exercises build bone strength by forcing muscles to work against gravity; they include weight-lifting, walking, jogging, playing racquet sports, dancing, and climbing stairs.
 Weight-bearing exercise can also help slow bone loss from osteoporosis.5

 Maria, age 70, says, “Exercise is never a question of will I do it each day, but when will I do it.
 I have never felt better and know I can do most anything easily.
 My way of life is active and involved!